rweigel/stats/index.md

 * Cover Probability topics in [Devore Chapter 2]((https://drive.google.com/file/d/1bN68ELL0DBrgVwbE0m74LPuTwoHqXw2M/view?usp=sharing★★★★★remove★★★★★); see also [Bulmer Chapters 1 and 2](https://drive.google.com/file/d/1IuANm_ZxtuY75c9Caguv3cdG8JbmkADi/view?usp=sharing★★★★★remove★★★★★), [Bonamente Chapter 1](https://drive.google.com/file/d/1Z4uN1ReMXAUMZck_UmavM3lIGrbE1U-C/view?usp=sharing★★★★★remove★★★★★), [Rozanov Chapters 1 and 2](https://drive.google.com/file/d/1ROIF0mLquDcoMGJtj5Oz93On_ATCcfmc/view?usp=drive_link★★★★★remove★★★★★), [Larson Chapters 1 and 2](https://drive.google.com/file/d/1Cc65FWiptQLqtXiKHpB2JJDLe-dh7WtX/view?usp=drive_link★★★★★remove★★★★★) and [DeGroot Chapter 1](https://drive.google.com/file/d/1FtvQS1303P_GA4aM3ZbQIGPbThTXmfpq/view?usp=sharing★★★★★remove★★★★★).

-   **Preparation**: Read [Devore Chapter 2](https://drive.google.com/file/d/1exeJzUFx8D1PC_rDpq1ORP6Y9Ce0wzkl/view?usp=drive_link★★★★★remove★★★★★), write down all of the definitions of key terms, and be prepared to define without referring to your notes.
+   **Preparation**: Scan [Devore Chapter 2](https://drive.google.com/file/d/1exeJzUFx8D1PC_rDpq1ORP6Y9Ce0wzkl/view?usp=drive_link★★★★★remove★★★★★), write down definitions of key terms, and be prepared to define without referring to your notes.
 You don't have to fully understand all of the examples; I will go over examples and problems in class, and it will help if you are familiar with all of the definitions.

    At the start of class, I will ask students for key terms, write them on the board, and then ask for volunteers to provide a definition (ideally without referring to your notes).